Tired of the “every man for himself” vibe of the internet?

 So much of what we see online is all about self-promotion and visibility (joining Facebook groups and commenting on blog posts are even recommended as marketing techniques!).
-Even in Facebook groups that are generally helpful and supportive, like mine, I often have to remove posts that are focused on selling or promotion rather than getting or offering support.
+Even in Facebook groups that are generally helpful and supportive, there are often posts that are focused on selling or promotion rather than getting or offering support.

 Amongst the veiled (or not so veiled) promotion and other noise of the internet, it’s hard to get the information you need.
 The anonymity of the internet also seems to give people permission to be assholes, and makes it harder to find a safe space to share your dreams and struggles.
 (When I was saving and scheming for my round-the-world trip, I was paranoid about my boss and coworkers finding out before I was ready for them to know my plans, so I had a password-protected blog just for a small group of friends and family who supported my big ideas.
 These days, thanks to the growth of social media, it’s even harder to know who’s watching when we post things online.)